On The Scalability of P2P Swarming Systems: Scalability of Peer-to-Peer Systems

-\eat{ In particular, if we let $\Upsilon(\lambda)$ denote the system throughput as a function of $\lambda$, then it appears to be a strictly increasing function of $\lambda$ satisfying $\Upsilon(\lambda) = \lambda$ for $\lambda < \lambda_s$ and $\lim_{\lambda \rightarrow \infty} \Upsilon(\lambda) = \lambda_c > \lambda_s$.
-Note that $\lambda_c$ is a measure associated to the open system.
-Our study points out that it is interesting to implement admission control, as in a closed system the throughput can be larger than $\lambda_s$. }
+\eat{ In particular, if we let $\Upsilon(\lambda)$ denote the system throughput as a function of $\lambda$, then it appears to be a strictly increasing function of $\lambda$ satisfying $\Upsilon(\lambda) = \lambda$ for $\lambda < \lambdacritical$ and $\lim_{\lambda \rightarrow \infty} \Upsilon(\lambda) = \lambdasaturation > \lambdacritical$.
+Note that $\lambdasaturation$ is a measure associated to the open system.
+Our study points out that it is interesting to implement admission control, as in a closed system the throughput can be larger than $\lambdacritical$. }

 \eat{ NOTE: this last limit has to be re-checked.
 The limit $KU$ we show for open system depends on the server policy.
-The overshoot in the curve occurs only in the closed system and we are able to achieve $\lambda_c$.
+The overshoot in the curve occurs only in the closed system and we are able to achieve $\lambdasaturation$.
 I believe this is expected, but the sentence we had before is not consistent and has to change.
 Also recheck the following sentence. }

-We briefly explain the shape of the throughput curve of Figure \ref{fig:limited-thr}.
-Assume a P2P system in which peers leave as soon as they complete downloads.
+In light of the two operating regimes discussed above, we briefly provide further insight on the throughput curve of Figure \ref{fig:limited-thr}.
+Consider a P2P system in which peers leave as soon as they complete their downloads.
 The file downloaded by a particular swarm is divided into $K$ equal size blocks.
-Let $U$ be the server capacity \textit{that is allocated to the swarm} in blocks per time unit.
-Let $\mu$ be the peers capacity. \eat{ (theneighbor and block selection policies adopted by the publisher and peers). } When the arrival rate of peers is large relative to $U$ the system will reach, with high probability, a state in which all peers have all but one of the blocks (say, block $X$).
-In this scenario, only the server has block $X$ and \eat{then} as soon as a peer obtains the missing block $X$ from the server it leaves the system without helping to serve block $X$ to others.
-On the other hand, new peers that arrive are quickly served by their peers and are able to obtain all blocks but $X$.
-As a consequence, the system behaves approximately like a client server system: peers depart \daniel{at} rate $U$ since they do not cooperate to obtain the missing block.
-In addition, although the available resources grow with the swarm size, these resources are not fully~utilized.
+Recall that $U$ is the server capacity \textit{allocated to the swarm} in blocks per time unit.
+Let $\mu$ be the service capacity of each peer, also measured in blocks per time unit. \eat{ (theneighbor and block selection policies adopted by the publisher and peers). } When peer arrival rates are large relative to $U$ the system will reach, with high probability, a state in which all peers have all but one of the blocks (say, block $\mathcal{B}$).
+In this scenario, only the server has block $\mathcal{B}$ and \eat{then} as soon as a peer obtains the missing block $\mathcal{B}$ from the server it leaves the system without helping to serve block $\mathcal{B}$ to others.
+On the other hand, new peers that arrive are quickly served by their peers and are able to obtain all blocks but $\mathcal{B}$.
+As a consequence, the system behaves approximately like a client server system: peers depart at rate $U$ since they do not cooperate to obtain the missing block.
+In addition, although available resources grow with the swarm size, these resources are not fully~utilized.